J. Strom Thurmond Dam and Lake

 Fish Consumption Advisories

-Fish consumption advisories that affect Thurmond Lake have been issued by the states of South Carolina and Georgia.
-Advisories are issued by states to inform the public when high concentrations of chemical contaminants have been found in local fish.
+The States of South Carolina and Georgia have issued fish consumption advisories that affect Thurmond Lake.
+States issue advisories to inform the public when high concentrations of chemical contaminants have been found in local fish.
 They also include recommendations to limit or avoid eating certain fish species from specific areas.
 Please visit the following sites for more information:

 Please Remember…

-Whether you are fishing from a boat or from the bank, please remember:
+Whether you are fishing from a boat or the bank, please remember:

-• Please make sure you remove your litter when leaving your fishing area.
-Some of the most common litter found in popular fishing spots are drink containers, bait cups, and old fishing line.
-Not only are these items unattractive, they can be harmful to fish and other aquatic life.
+Please make sure you remove your litter when leaving your fishing area.
+The most common litter found in popular fishing spots are drink containers, bait cups, and old fishing lines.
+Not only are these items unattractive, but they can also be harmful to fish and other aquatic life.

-• Before boating, make sure you are familiar with the state boating regulations for the state(s) you will be boating in.
+Before boating, ensure you are familiar with the state boating regulations for the state(s) in which you will be boating.
 Don’t leave the shore without all required safety equipment on board.

-• Although you may be in a hurry to catch a fish - watch your wake and keep a proper distance* from docks and other structures, swimmers, and other boats.
-It’s the law and it is in place for everyone’s safety.
+Although you may be in a hurry to catch a fish, watch your wake and keep a proper distance* from docks and other structures, swimmers, and other boats.
+It’s the law and is in place for everyone’s safety.

-• Do not tie up your boat to buoys or signs
+Do not tie your boat to buoys, buoy lines, or signs

 Top of Page